modkavartini/util/README.md

 # utilities
-repo for lil utility/example skins.
+repo for lil utility/example skins/scripts i made...

 ## calendar
 a working calendar made only using basic rainmeter functionality.